 - Greener concentrates like Branch Basics

 - And the EWG Cleaning List is a great reference

 Hopefully this post is helpful for you guys and motivates you more than overwhelms 🙂 Some of these tasks are more important than others (your oven will still cook with splatterings on the wall, for example) so do what you can!
-Do you plan to do any spring cleaning during your Stay At Home time?
+Do you plan to do any spring cleaning?
 Would love to know which products you love and recommend.
 Plus, if you have any tips for spring cleaning please share them in the comments below!

 And there’s one thing I forgot: strollers and car seats!!
 Next on my list is to vacuum both of mine 🙂